Ahmed-Zahran-AZ/CPU-Scheduler-Assignment--CSE335s-/release/README.txt

    - For Round Robin, enter the time quantum value
    - Click "Run Scheduler" button
    - The simulation will start automatically
-      - Run Scheduler (No Live Scheduling) will finsih all the processes immediately
    - note: Run Scheduler will automatically load the processes in the text "processes.txt"

 3. During Execution: